lars-work-sund/Skeletal-muscle-enhancer-interactions-identify-genes-controlling-human-metabolism/README.md

 After running, excel sheets with summary data for the analysis as well as figures included in the publication will be generated.

-# Pacakges used in the analysis
+# Packages used in the analysis
 The following packages are loaded during the analysis:
 	data.table
 	magrittr